alextrs/oestandards/README.md

   - [5.1](#use--for--first) **FOR FIRST/LAST**: Prefer to use FOR FIRST or FOR LAST instead of FIND FIRST/LAST
     > Why?
 FIND FIRST/LAST doesn't use multiple indexes (also there are issues with Oracle dataservers)

     > Why not?
-If you need to update record and want to check whether record is locked or not.
+Use if you need to update record and want to check whether record is locked or not.

     ```openedge
     /* we have two single field indexes (benefitCodeIdx and memberIdIdx) */